It can be a bit hit and miss trying to choose the best base layer for men. Have a read through our guide and check out our range of recommendations.

 The excellent thermoregulatory quality of merino wool means you will stay warm in the cold, but you won’t heat up too much during periods of exertion.

 Thanks to the wool’s superior wicking and fast-drying nature, any perspiration is moved away from your skin, keeping you dry and warm.
-As with all Merino wool garments, this base layer does not hold on to odors thanks to the wool’s natural antibacterial properties.
+As with all Merino wool garments, this top does not hold on to odors thanks to the wool’s natural antibacterial properties.

 So, whether you’re wearing it for hard summit hikes or for days on end during extended backcountry trips, you won’t need to worry about washing it out or putting up with the stench of dried sweat.